What is a brand style guide?

 Think you can get a perfect score?

-Fonts and Typography
+Fonts and typography

 Stop that new intern from replacing your carefully chosen typeface with the dreaded Comic Sans MS by detailing all of your brand’s typography in your guide.

 Some companies prefer images with people in them, others standardize on sweeping landscapes and vistas.
 Whatever you’ve decided for your business should be spelled out in your guide.

 Words are everywhere, from social media posts to sales brochures and product information, and serious brands take words seriously.
 Apple and Yahoo! both have well-regarded guides for how they use words, and while you don’t need a weighty tome, capturing the general sound of your company’s “voice” can make the difference between an anything-goes approach and something more measured and unique.

-Ultimately, style guides are not about crafting hard and fast rules for every little piece of your brand. they’re meant to be guidelines that create consistency and help your company project a unified presence.
+Ultimately, style guides are not about crafting hard and fast rules for every little piece of your brand.
+They’re meant to be guidelines that create consistency and help your company project a unified presence.

-By capturing the essence of your own brand in a style guide you can maintain and nurture your own brand while ensuring it’s delivered consistently and concisely.
+By capturing the essence of your own brand in a style guide, you can maintain and nurture your own brand while ensuring it’s delivered consistently and concisely.

 Design Done Better